erica-prog/erica-prog.github.io/README.md

 This is my first financial report presented in a scrolltelling.

 # About Me
+I am currently a graduate student in Data Science.
 I am passionate about learning new tools in R Studio.

 Feel free to reach out to me via [email](mailto:atomamaro@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/erika-atoma-a71917186).